 The Australian Multi-generational Labradoodle was created in Australia (hence the use of “Australian” in the name, but there are no Australian Breeds in the mix).
 Australian Multi-generational Labradoodle are bred to other Australian Multi-generational Labradoodle (hence the “multi-generational” part of the name) and many are more than 3 generations (the definition of a pure bred).
 At the base of this lovely breed is a Labrador and a Standard Poodle (Labrad-Oodle).
 However, to ensure a consistent non-shedding coat and to influence size, the genetics of other breeds have been added through careful and selective breeding.
 These include the Cocker Spaniel and Irish Water Spaniel.

-The Australian Labradoodle breed has defined standards related to coat type and colour, as well as size, body structure, etc…. that are maintained by the Australian Labradoodle Association of America.
+The Australian Labradoodle breed has defined standards related to coat type and colour, as well as size, body structure, etc…. that are maintained by the Worldwide Australian Labradoodle Association.
 Australian Multi-generational Labradoodles have three size standards; small, medium, and standard.
 They also have soft, wavy, long, non-shedding coats that need to be groomed several times a year.
 Learn more about the Breed Standards.

 Australian Labradoodles were created as Guide Dogs for people with allergies.
 They have an interesting history, which is further explained here Australian Labradoodle History.